We receive hundreds of questions every month about our Electric Brewery. Below are some of the more common questions with our answers.

 Our setup may not be for everyone, but those that do follow our instructions to build their own Electric Brewery, we think, will be suitably impressed with the outcome.

 The number one question we get asked is "how much?".
-Below is a price breakdown of part costs based on Fall 2010 prices and 20 gallon kettles (as we use).
+Below is an approximate price breakdown of part costs based on winter 2014 prices and 20 gallon kettles (as we use).
 You buy all the parts and assemble it yourself (as we did).

 - Hoses: $325